jobordu/notes/README.md

 .configure
 ==========

-setup scripts, from zero to hero.
+setup and configure scripts, from zero to hero.